 Up to 100 lines (80 characters long) of comments (documentation) can be added to a network element.
 The comments appear directly under the network number line.
-You can choose to display one or more lines as you work in your ladder.

-Add comments to your ladder
+You can choose to display one or more comment lines as you work in your ladder.
+To add comments to your ladder, follow these steps:

-- 1. Under the Edit menu, select Properties. - 2.
+- 1. Select Edit | Properties from the menu. - 2.
 Select the Network tab.
 Type in the comments you want for the network you are working in.

-Choose the number of comment lines to display
+To choose the number of comment lines to display, follow these steps:

-- 1. Under the View menu, select Options. - 2.
+- 1. Select View | Options from the menu. - 2.
 Select the User Preferences tab.
 In the Ladder View Preferences box, enter the number of comment lines you want displayed at each network. - Note: Although you can choose to display up to 100 comment lines, they will not all display at the same time.
-To see all the lines you must double click in the comment display box.
+To see all the lines you must double-click in the comment display box.
 This takes you to the comment editor where you can see all the comments.
-When you exit the comment editor, choose Cancel.
+To exit the comment editor, choose Cancel.